Q: I believe my child may be on the autism spectrum. How can I get a diagnosis?

 Q: What are the funding options for autism treatment?

 A: Funding options for autism treatment are dependent on a family’s income.
-Sources of funding include Kinark (York Region), TPAS (Toronto) and PC Funding (if your family annual income is lower than 75k).
+Sources of funding include Kinark (York Region), TPAS (Toronto).
 You can also apply for free or subsidized autism services offered by public agencies and charities, including AIM, Surrey Place, Autism Ontario, and Kinark.

 Q: What types of treatment or therapy are available in Ontario for children with autism?